igor11191708/d3-network-service/README.md

     let network = NetworkService(environment: Environment.development)
 ```

-`execute` - There's only one method to do requests
+`execute` - There's only one API method to do requests that gets what type of request you whant to do from the endpont configuration GET, POST, PUT, DELETE

+There are four methods are available currently  GET, POST, PUT, DELETE

 ### Read